colinkeenan/rentap.js/README.md

 # Rental Application
+Note: this application has serious bugs that I won't be fixing.
+I've moved on to usin Bun on a very fast computer version without the bugs: https://github.com/colinkeenan/rentapBun, and even have a version that works on Android using Termux linux terminal emulator: https://github.com/colinkeenan/rentapTermux.
+Both versions work very well and look better too.

 Create/save/print Rental Applications (Node.js version)

 This is a port of my Mozilla Firefox Extension [rentap](https://github.com/colinkeenan/rentap) to [npm](https://www.npmjs.com/).
 You must [install npm](https://docs.npmjs.com/getting-started/installing-node#1-install-nodejs--npm).